jurjen93/benfords_law/README.md

 #### Usage
 Now you can do ```from benfordslaw_analysis.analysis import Analysis```.
 You have now imported the class ```Analysis```.
-Now you can play around with your data and test if Benford's law is hidden in your data.
+Now you can play around with your data and test if Benford's law is hidden in your data, by inserting a list or a pandas series into the class object.

 For example, make a plot with Benford's law versus random data with:
 ```